weigao10/City-Finder/README.md

-# City Liver
+# City Finder

-> Pithy project description
+> A simple single-page application to help select a city to live in within the United States

 ## Team